skymethod/livewire-web/content/posts/archive/podcast-cdns-by-episode-share-2026-05.md

 {{% subscribe %}}
 ---

-We started with our universe of _every single new podcast episode published_ (about 1.8 million in June 2026), and mapped the underlying host of the last entity in the request chain to a known CDN or network provider.
-We were able to identify the underlying network for 99.84% of the universe.
+We started with our universe of _every single new podcast episode published_ (about 1.9 million in May 2026), and mapped the underlying host of the last entity in the request chain to a known CDN or network provider.
+We were able to identify the underlying network for 99.99% of the universe.

-59.86% of June's new podcast episodes were available over [IPv6](https://en.wikipedia.org/wiki/IPv6) (in addition to [IPv4](https://en.wikipedia.org/wiki/IPv4)), making them accessible to listeners in newer markets using IPv6-only mobile networks.
+61.17% of May's new podcast episodes were available over [IPv6](https://en.wikipedia.org/wiki/IPv6) (in addition to [IPv4](https://en.wikipedia.org/wiki/IPv4)), making them accessible to listeners in newer markets using IPv6-only mobile networks.

 ---